Job Listings

 • VISITOR FOCUSED – Foster a warm, inviting and welcoming atmosphere for visitors and staff.
 Prioritize visitor amenities and customer service.

 SummaryThe Assistant Building Superintendent (ABS) works as a hands-on supervisor to assist Building Superintendent in the supervision of the Building Services, Janitorial, and Security Departments to ensure that the building, mechanical equipment, and grounds are maintained in an appropriate manner.
-The ABS is charged with supporting the day-to-day implementation of policies, procedures, programs, and workplace services, and practices with delivery that provides a well managed and well-maintained building.
+The ABS is charged with supporting the day-to-day implementation of policies, procedures, programs, and workplace services, and practices with delivery that provides a well-managed and well-maintained building.
 Places an emphasis on a positive response to the concerns and needs of museum guests, internal and external, environmental health and safety, and quality programs in coordination with the Museum’s goals and objectives.

 Qualifications: Associate degree in facilities management, building, business, or another related field required, Bachelor’s degree preferred.
 Engineering, Business or technical training or certifications a plus.
 A minimum of 3-5 years relevant experience, preferably in commercial industry with facility management experience required.
 Experience in maintenance, construction, engineering, and all facets of property operation and building management preferred.
 Ability to read and understand construction specifications and blueprints.
 Proficient in understanding